 Your search options will change slightly depending on your selection, but for right now, let’s just click Search All Records.

-There are quite a few different options on this screen, so we'll go through them in two different sections.
-The first section is the actual information criteria for the person whom you're trying to find.
-Click on the yellow circle buttons () in the screenshot below for more information on what you can do at each point.
+- There are quite a few different options on this screen, so we’ll go through them in two different sections.
+The first section is the actual information criteria for the person whom you’re trying to find.
+The numbered captions below the screenshot will explain what the functions highlighted by the numbers in the screenshot do.

-Type in the first and middle names (if you know them) of the person you're looking for.
-If you click on Use Default Settings here, you can choose to narrow your search to records with names that sound similar, are spelt similarly or mean similar things, that start with those letters (including initials), or exact matches.
+2. First and Middle Names / Last Names – Type in the first and middle names (if you know them) of the person you’re looking for in the left box, and then their last name in the one on the right.
+Click the menu below each box to narrow your search to records with names that sound similar, are spelt similarly or mean similar things, that start with those letters (including initials), or exact matches.

 Click Add Life Events to add another life event as a search criterion, or click the trash can icon () beside an event to remove it from your search.